AIHubCentral/docs/assets/Extra/Model Maker Role.md

 - Model's **.INDEX** file.
 - General information about the model.
 - General information about its training process.
-- A Hugging Face or weights.com account.
+- A Hugging Face account.
 - At least 1 raw audio sample of the model **<u>WITH NO MUSIC</u>**.
 |||
 :::